Cosmic Queries – Black Hole Escape

 But at that point, all the life forms in our universe would be

-The way it normally works is you're working with the people to defeat a common enemy while you're plotting to destroy them as soon as you defeat the common enemy.
+But, you know, the way it normally works is you're working with the people to defeat a common enemy while you're plotting to destroy them as soon as you defeat the common enemy.
+That's

-Because if you just slightly change the charge on the electron, then all solid matter would just decomp would just disassemble.
+No, no, thank because if you just slightly change the charge on the electron, then all solid matter would just decomp would just disassemble.
+Oh,

 That's insane.